I used to love making pie. Before the whole gluten-free recipes thing, that is. I liked crimping the edges of pie crusts and weaving lattice tops.

 So I’ve been experimenting ever since.

 And I’m excited!

-For the first time in a long time, I’m making pie crust that can be rolled out, dumped into a pie plate without breaking, and hold up to having the edges crimped.
+For the first time in a long time, I’m making pie crust that can be rolled out, dumped into a pie plate without breaking, and held up to having the edges crimped.
 And not only that, it tastes great and has an excellent mouth feel!

-I haven’t been able to go to the international food market and price sweet rice (also known as sticky rice or glutinous rice) in bulk to see how much this stuff costs to use, but I definitely think that, if nothing else, a little extra out of pocket for some nice pies around the holidays is worth while.
+I haven’t been able to go to the international food market and price sweet rice (also known as sticky rice or glutinous rice) in bulk to see how much this stuff costs to use, but I definitely think that, if nothing else, a little extra out of pocket for some nice pies around the holidays is worthwhile.

 My pretty pie crust skills are pretty rusty, but I think they’ll come around.

 So, do you want the recipe?
-What am I thinking, of course you do!Print
+What am I thinking?
+Of course you do!Print

 Tasty Gluten-Free Pie Crust